A recipe has a pricing section that you must populate if you wish to change the default pricing model LUSID provides for each instrument type:

 American FX option contracts are valued using the

-pricing model.European FX option contracts sourced from Bloomberg are valued using the
+BjerksundStensland1993pricing model.European FX option contracts sourced from Bloomberg are valued using the

-pricing model.European FX option contracts sourced from UBS are valued using the
+BlackScholespricing model.European FX option contracts sourced from UBS are valued using the

-pricing model.
+Discountingpricing model.

-To do this, specify multiple vendor model rules for the same instrument type and distinguish them using the addressKeyFilters
+To do this, specify multiple vendor model rules for the same instrument type and distinguish them using the addressKeyFilters field:

 The

-is a feature key referencing one of the available exercise types for FX option contracts in LUSID.The
+leftfield must reference the 3 stage key of either a property or a feature.
+In the example below,Instrument/FX/DataProvideris a property added to instruments of typeFxOptionto record the original data provider, whileInstrument/Features/ExerciseTypeis a feature key referencing one of the available exercise types for FX option contracts in LUSID.The

-field must either beeq
+operatorfield must either beeqorneq.The

 Note: Vendor model rules are processed in the order they are specified in a recipe.
 The first matching rule found is used.
 Instruments that do not match any rules fall back to using the default pricing model for the instrument type, which is

-for FX option contracts.
+SimpleStaticfor FX option contracts.

 "pricing": {